nikolasburk/nexus-prisma-demo/README.md

 prisma2 dev
 ```

 > **Note**: This performs an initial database migration.
 To persist the migration into Lift's migration history, run `prisma2 lift save` and `prisma2 lift up` later.
+You can now also access Prisma Studio at [`http://localhost:5555`](http://localhost:5555).

 ### 4. Start the GraphQL server